-The Company may, from time to time, be involved in various claims, lawsuits, disputes with third parties, or breach of contract incidental to the operations of its business.
+The Company may, from time to time, be involved in various claims, lawsuits, and disputes with third parties, or breach of contract incidental to the operations of its business.
 Except for the following-described dispute, the Company is not currently involved in any claims, disputes, litigation or other actions with third parties which it believes could have a material adverse effect on its financial condition or results of operations.

 On November 10, 2009, the Company was served with a Complaint by a former vendor of TXM (the "Vendor"), claiming that the Company owes the Vendor approximately \$3.2 million, plus interest, arising out of a dispute related to TXM's alleged failure to pay for certain oilfield equipment.
-Falcon and TXM have advised the Vendor, and continue to assert, that the claim is without merit and that they intend to vigorously defend against it as well as make any appropriate counter claims against the Vendor.
-The accompanying financial statements do not include any obligation related to this claim.
+Falcon and TXM intend to vigorously defend against the claim as well as make any appropriate counter claims against the Vendor.